Kasper1985/ConsoleDeck/ConsoleDeckService/Core/LOGGING.md

 ### Collecting Logs for Support

-1. Enable verbose logging
-2. Reproduce the issue
+1. Reproduce the issue
-3. Collect logs from startup to error
+2. Collect logs from startup to error
-4. Include configuration (remove sensitive data)
+3. Include configuration (remove sensitive data)

 ### Log Format